 The 64-bit version of FAST v8.08 does not contain the ability to use the MAP module.

+The FAST v8.08 source code can be compiled using gfortran, however the offshore cases do not run with this compiled executable.
+We are working to find the problem and fix it.

 IceDyn and FEAMooring have been added to FAST v8.08.00c-bjj, but they are not complete and have not been tested well.

 The FAST Registry reads input files from each module to auto-generate the *_Types.f90 files required for the FAST framework.